hvalev/Bitalino-EMG-psychomotoric-test/README.md

 bitalino python api from [here](https://github.com/BITalinoWorld/revolution-python-api).

 ## Disclaimer
 The code has only been tested for the forearm flexor carpi radialis muscle.
 Theoretically it should be able to work for any muscle.
-* Sample positioning of the electrodes, where the one on the elbow is the reference electrode. <br/>
+Sample positioning of the electrodes, where the one on the elbow is the reference electrode: <br/>
 ![File missing](imgs/Electrode_placement.jpg)

 ## Trial